In this post, we interview Mark “Deaf” McGuire. A passionate traveler, he hopes to create a better world for Deaf and Hard of Hearing people.

-Everybody communicates one way or the other regardless of they are Deaf or not.
+Everybody communicates one way or the other regardless if they are Deaf or not.
 For example, reading your questions and writing out my answers is a way to communicate.
-Communication is an experience to enjoy when everyone understand each other.
+Communication is an experience to enjoy when everyone understands each other.

 Q6 What are some things the travel industry could do to make travel more accessible?

-One of the easiest thing to make travel more accessible for deaf and hard of hearing travelers is have captioning on all the time.
-We still have a ways to go but technology is improving to a point where we now have live captioning.
+One of the easiest things to make travel more accessible for deaf and hard of hearing travelers is have captioning on all the time.
+We still have a ways to go, but technology is improving to a point where we now have live captioning.

 Q7 What would you tell other deaf people that may be hesitant to travel?